-The Department of Mathematics and Physical Sciences also offers a Minor in Mathematics for those interested in another degree but who want a strong secondary emphasis in mathematics.
-In order to complete a mathematics minor, one must complete MATH 1550 and MATH 1552 or their equivalents together with no more than four other mathematics courses numbered 2040 or above.
-At least six hours must be numbered 3000 or above and the minimum GPA of these courses must be at least 2.0.
+The Department of Mathematics and Physical Sciences offers a Minor in Mathematics for those interested in another degree but who want a strong secondary emphasis in mathematics.
+In order to complete a mathematics minor, one must complete MATH 1550 and MATH 1552 or their equivalents, together with at least three but no more than four other mathematics courses numbered 2040 or above.
+At least six of these hours must be numbered 3000 or above.
+A minimum 2.0 GPA must be earned in this minor.
 MATH 1021, 1022, 1030, 1100, 2011, and 3012 may not be counted towards the minor.